chrisyarbrough/UnityCommandLineLauncher/README.md

 See [Security.md](Security.md) for instructions on how to verify the authenticity of your download.

+---

 ## Setup

-Create an alias in your shell config (.zshrc, .shellrc, etc.):
+It is recommended to create an alias for `ucll` in your shell config (.zshrc, .bashrc, etc.):

 ```shell
 echo 'alias unity="~/UnityCommandLineLauncher/src/ucll/bin/Release/osx-arm64/publish/ucll"' >> ~/.zshrc
 ```

-> The remainder of the guide assumes you have the alias named `unity` to run the `ucll` tool.
+This makes the tool available everywhere and allows you to pick a name.

-Or add the binary location to your PATH variable.
+Or, add the directory that contains the binary to your PATH variable.

 ```shell
 export PATH=$PATH:~/UnityCommandLineLauncher/src/ucll/bin/Release/osx-arm64/publish/
 ```

-You may need to make the file executable:
+You may need to make the file executable on Unix:

 ```shell
 chmod +x ucll